vitorecomp/go-ls/README.md

 - Create the images
 - Make the title
 - Make the base documentation
-- Make the contribuition guidelines
+- Make the contribution guidelines

 ## basic